MarcoIeni/release-plz/website/docs/extra/busy-repos.md

 This section discusses some considerations when using release-plz in busy repositories.
 For the purpose of this document, a busy repository is a repository with the following characteristics:

-- the CI runs in parallel on multiple commits of the main branch either because the CI is slow or because the repository is very active.
+- The CI runs in parallel on multiple commits of the main branch either because the CI is slow or because the repository is very active.
-- the repository is maintained by multiple developers that might push commits to the main branch while `release-plz release` is running (typically, a solo maintainer waits for the release to finish before pushing other commits to the repo).
+- The repository is maintained by multiple developers that might push commits to the main branch while `release-plz release` is running (typically, a solo maintainer waits for the release to finish before pushing other commits to the repo).